wahub-ahmed/booklens/README.md

 2) cd into server and run npm install
 3) cd into client and run npm install
 4) run npm start in each server and client on different terminals

+As a note, the file mean.py holds all of our data cleaning